 Fletch arrives at Stanwyk's mansion on the night of the plotted murder only to find Stanwyk armed and ready to kill him instead.
 In the trunk of Stanwyk's car Fletch finds several cans of gasoline.
 Fletch reveals he is aware Stanwyk's real plan was to fake his own death by killing Fletch and burning his body beyond recognition and dressing like Fletch himself, all detailed in a statement that Fletch's paper will print if Fletch doesn't report for work the next day.
 Stanwyk would then escape to Brazil with his other wife as well as Gail's $3 million.
 Stanwyk was also using his private jet to smuggle cocaine from South America to supply Chief Karlin who in turn profited by blackmailing ex-convicts like Fat Sam (George Wendt) to peddle drugs on the beaches.
 Chief Karlin unexpectedly shows up and, upon learning of Stanwyk's intentions to flee with $800,000 of the Chief's drug money, kills Stanwyk.
-Chief Karlin then turns the gun on Fletch but is knocked unconscious by Gail when she clobbers him with a tennis racket.
+Chief Karlin then turns the gun on Fletch but is knocked unconscious by Gail when she clubs him with a tennis racket.

 Some time later, Chief Karlin is indicted due to Fletch's investigation.
 Fletch begins dating Gail and in the final scene, takes her on a vacation to Rio, Brazil.
 Fletch jokes that he'd placed the expenses for the vacation on Underhill's credit account and offers the audience the number.